lrbrwnn1/HIVE/README.md

 # HIVE
 > A research collaboration engine

-Hive is a django-based webtool designed to help researchers collaborate and find suitable grants for their research.
-The search tool has two modes: basic keywork search and LSA-powered conceptual search.
+Hive is a django-based webtool designed to help researchers collaborate and find suitable grants and clinical trials for their research.

+Each researcher also has a dynamically generated profile, populated by our webscrapers, that gives users information about their research interests, publication history, and which grant/clinical trials/researchers are similar to them.

+The search tool has two modes: basic keyword search and LSA-powered conceptual search.

 ## Usage examples
 Users can search for a term relevant to their research interests.

 The keyword search will return concrete results based on simple keyword lookup with respect to grant opportunities and researcher publications.
-Searching for reelin, for example, will return researchers whose publications frequently contain the word reelin, and grants containing the word reelin.
+Searching for reelin, for example, will return researchers whose publications frequently contain the word reelin, and grants/clinical trials containing the word reelin.

 The conceptual search uses latent semantic analysis to find conceptual similarities between publications and potential grants.
-A search for reelin in this mode might return researchers and grants related to researching synaptic plasticity, even if their research does not explicitly mention reelin.
+A search for reelin in this mode might return researchers, grants and clinical trials related to researching synaptic plasticity, even if their research does not explicitly mention reelin.
+This conceptual mapping allows users to discover previously hidden associations.

 ## Release History
 * 0.2.0